 |CSS ID or Class of Posts Container||Allows you to specify an individual posts container selector for correct AJAX filtering for this Filter Set.|

-The Location field supports inheritance from the parent term.
+The field Where to filter? supports inheritance from the parent term.
 Suppose you have a product category “Electronics” and its children categories are “Smartphones”, “Laptops” and “TVs”.
 If you select “Electronics” for the Filter Set location this Set will automatically appear on the pages of the “Smartphones”, “Laptops” and “TVs” categories.

 If you need a separate Filter Set for the child “Laptops” products category, you can create a new one and specify this products category as location for it.